-- BIO19 In order to minimize impacts to aquatic habitat and aquatic wildlife due to alteration of the Riverine habitat onsite, the construction activities shall be conducted during times of no active channel flows (during the dry season, generally June through October).
-However, if construction must be conducted while active flows are present within the Riverine system, these measures should be implemented to minimize impacts: - Equipment contact with the active channel should be minimized to a maximum extent possible, and equipment should only enter the active channel within the permitted and demarcated areas; - Flows should be diverted from the work area prior to initializing work; - Sedimentation barriers should be installed downstream of any work areas within the active channel and should be maintained frequently to ensure they are working properly; - Exposed groundwater should be allowed to settle behind a downstream diversion berm prior to discharge to the primary flow channel; - Turbidity levels should be monitored and minimized to levels consistent with the project's RWQCB General Permit for stormwater discharge requirements (no greater than a 20% increase in turbidity downstream o fitte work areas); and - All foreign materials and litter should be removed from the channel, including but not limited to trash, concrete, metal, fencing, rebar, Styrofoam, plastic, and any dumped materials.
+- Equipment contact with the active channel should be minimized to a maximum extent; - Flows should be diverted from the work area; - Sedimentation barriers should be installed and maintained: - Arising groundwater should be allowed to settle behind a downstream diversion berm prior to discharge to the primary flow channel; - Turbidity levels should be monitored and minimized consistent with the project's RWQCB General Permit for stormwater discharge requirements; and - All foreign materials and litter should be removed from the channel.

-Mitigation for Loss of and Disturbance to Amphibian Wildlife During Construction nesting on or adjacent to the construction areas.
+Mitigation for Loss of and Disturbance to Amphibian Wildlife During Construction

+Prior to grading or site-clearing activities, a qualified biologist shall survey the BIO22 construction areas of the site to determine if wildlife species are foraging, frequenting, or nesting on or adjacent to the construction areas.
 If any wildlife species are observed foraging, frequenting, or nesting during construction activities, the wildlife biologist shall allow the wildlife species to escape or shall relocate the wildlife species to a preserved area with similar required habitat.